nruth/show_me_the_cookies/README.md

 ## RSpec

-in step_helper or your support directory:
+in spec_helper/rails_helper or your required support directory:

     RSpec.configure do |config|
       config.include ShowMeTheCookies, :type => :feature